WebTheDev/Anti-RaidBot/README.md

 ---
 ### Features:
 - With the Anti-Raid enabled, this bot will auto-kick all new members automatically upon joining of your server.
 Allowing you to keep all of your discord invite links active!
-- Upon running the command to enable Anti-Raid, the bot will auto-kick all new members who joined in the last 10 minutes (this value can be adjusted in the config.py file).
+- Upon running the command to enable Anti-Raid, the bot will auto-kick all new members who joined within the last 10 minutes (this value can be adjusted in the config.py file).
 - Simple permissions system for use of the antiraid commands.
 - Logging for all Auto-Kicks and use of the Anti-Raid system.
 - Customizable bot status.